-- ammonium nitrate
+- o Ammonium Nitrate

-- benzoyl peroxide (explosion-sensitive to shock, heat, and friction)
+- Benzoyl Peroxide (explosion-sensitive to shock, heat, and friction)

-- picric acid
+- Picric acid

-- sodium azide
+- Sodium Azide

-Many chemicals form highly explosive compounds when mixed together.
+Many chemicals form highly explosive compounds when mixed.
 Others become highly explosive when allowed to decompose or when exposed to air.
 Handle chemicals that are known to be potentially explosive with extreme care while wearing proper PPE.
 When working with these chemicals, make safe handling techniques the number one priority to prevent any accidental mishaps.